 Students may enroll in certain classes at PHS where they can earn both BMCC/EOU and PHS credits.
-Students are responsible for tuition.
+Students are responsible for tuition which is charged per credit at a significantly discounted rate.

 The following is a list of PHS courses that are forecasted for dual credit.